Blazor in Official Preview and Other Fun Things to Come from Microsoft Build 2019

 • React Native for Windows looks like a pretty cool way to write Windows applications.

 Have you tried Blazor yet?
 What did you enjoy about Build?
-Hit me up on Twitter or sound off in the comments below.
+Hit me up on Twitter.

 Related posts